JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/configuringJTM_in_wdls.rst

 | skylake  |  20 |250 (230*)| jgi_shared     | 32  |   32  | 168          |
 +----------+-----+----------+----------------+-----+-------+--------------+

- * note: If you have many jobs to submit(>10), use qos: "genepool" and not genepool_special which is a priority node.
+ \* the actual number of gigabytes you can use to reserve memory space for system processes.

- * the actual number of gigabytes you can use to reserve memory space for system processes.
+ \** The "genepool" qos is appropriate to use when you have many jobs to submit(>10) and not "genepool_special" which is a priority node.

 .. raw:: html